TENET-RCCPII/identity-2019/A-Z_of_BlendedLearningSIGMeeting-JHB2018.md

 #### Parking

-Free parking is available at the venue and hotel at Birchwood Hotel & Conference Centre.
+Free parking is available at the venue and hotel.

 ### Q: Questions